DrC0okie/HEIG_PCO_Labo3/README.md

 The `PcoMutex` class from the `pcosynchro` library is used to handle concurrency by protecting the so-called _critical section_.
-All methods that do read and/or write access to shared members of the class must acquire the mutual exclusion lock before processing the critical section to avoid the aforementioned threading problem.
+All methods that do read and/or write access to shared members of the class must acquire the mutual exclusion lock before processing the critical section to avoid the aforementioned concurrent access problem.
 The lock must be released on every exit path of a method.

-Note that the code region that a lock protects may be extended to include other thread-safe statements.
-This practice is justified by the higher cost of acquiring and releasing a lock.
+Note that the code region that a lock protects may be extended to include some thread-safe statements.
+This practice is justified by the overall heavy cost of acquiring and releasing a lock.

 ## Implementation

-The `PcoMutex` object used to guard against concurrent accesses is factorized as a `protected` member in the `seller` object :
+The `PcoMutex` object used to guard against concurrent accesses to an instance is factorized as a private member in the `Seller` superclass :

 ```c++
 /**